 RUM tools increase visibility and help teams pinpoint issues that might have otherwise flown under the radar.
 Ultimately, this means the business can deliver faster digital experiences and achieve objectives.
 After all, performant software is profitable software.

-This guide will teach you the basics of RUM while helping you zero in on a tool that works best for your specific situation.
+This guide will lay out the basics of RUM, while helping you zero in on the best tool for your specific situation.

-Here’s how it works: RUM tools collect data directly from a user’s browser and sends it to a centralized dashboard.
-That data is then analyzed to determine where issues are occurring so you can devise strategies to resolve them.
+RUM tools collect data directly from a user’s browser and send it to a centralized dashboard.

 If you’re in the market for a RUM solution, here are some questions to keep in mind as you begin narrowing down your options: